Published Jeremy. Last Updated on March 9, 2023.

 Dr. Konstantin Frank

-Our visit to this particular winery on Keuka Lake almost didn't happen as we arrived to find a line out the door (thanks to many tour groups stopping here) and an uncertainty on how long we would have to wait to get in.
+Our visit to this particular Keuka Lake winery almost didn't happen as we arrived to find a line out the door (thanks to many tour groups stopping here) and an uncertainty on how long we would have to wait to get in.
 We decided to endure, and after about 10-15 minutes were pulled in to one of their many tasting rooms where groups of 15-20 people are poured free samples in an almost assembly line setup to pack us all in.

 It sounds like the stage would be set for disaster here, as many sub-par vineyards follow this model, but Dr. Konstantin Frank is a notable exception with professionalism and order being present above all else in this tasting model.
-As far as the wine is concerned, nearly all of the ten or so we tried were delicious- a rarity in the Finger Lakes, and their Gewurztraminer (one of my favorite varietals) was hands down our favorite of this type in the Finger Lakes thanks to its powerful aroma and flavor profile to match- something many other vineyards failed to deliver on.
+As far as the wine is concerned, nearly all of the ten or so we tried were delicious- a rarity for Finger Lakes vineyards, and their Gewurztraminer (one of my favorite varietals) was hands down our favorite of this type in the Finger Lakes thanks to its powerful aroma and flavor profile to match- something many other vineyards failed to deliver on.

 Dr Konstantin Frank is located at 9749 Middle Road on the west side of Keuka Lake near Hammondsport.